Discretionary hardship funding

 Please note that the Discretionary Hardship fund cannot help to fully cover a student's expenses while at college.
 It is the student's responsibility to cover any shortfall between income and expenses.
 The college receives a limited amount of Discretionary Hardship funding and awards are made on a first come first served basis.

-- Inverness College operates an online funding application
+- UHI Inverness operates an online funding application

 - You will be invited to apply once offered an unconditional place on a course and funding opens